pmackay/awesome-net-zero/README.md

 ### Campaigning groups

+* [The Climate Reality Project](https://www.climaterealityproject.org/) - catalysing urgent action at every level of society, founded by Al Gore.
 * [Friends of the Earth](https://friendsoftheearth.uk/)
 * [Extinction Rebellion](https://rebellion.earth/) - rebelling against the current systems leading us to extinction.
 * [Fridays For Future](https://www.fridaysforfuture.org/) - a movement of climate strikes begun by [Greta Thunberg](https://twitter.com/GretaThunberg) in August 2018.